codeInn001/celo-101-tutorial/index.md

 * The `abi` variable converts the contract variable into an ABI. an ABI allows us to interact with the function of our smart contract in a Javascript file.

 * The `nft` variable contains an instance of our NFT smart contract.

+Next, include the following code after the defined variables inside the `main()` function:

 ```javascript
  const initialMintCount = 2;
     for (let i = 1; i <= initialMintCount; i++) {